 “The advantage of having the High Commissioner in the team was that he gave us a book in the briefing room that gave us a lot of information that was useful.
 It was a tourist guide book that you may find in Connaught Place.
 That was where we got our first look at Malé,” laughs Brigadier Joshi.
 It also gave the soldiers their first look at a photograph of the man they were going to rescue: President Gayoom.

 But nine hours after activation and several more since the attack had started in Malé, 44 Squadron and the Para Brigade were working without any significant intelligence on the situation in the Maldives, including a lack of identification of the militants.
-To top it all, they were confronted with the possibility of a paradrop at night with little information about the geography of the Maldives required for such a mission.
+To top it all, they were confronted with the possibility of a paradrop at night with little information about the geography of the Maldives which was required for such a mission.
 That was when Banerjee’s familiarity with the country offered some insight.
 Two IL-76s loaded with soldiers, the Indian High Commissioner and ammunition, headed for Hulhulé airport.

 21:25 hours: Hulhulé airport, Maldives